What we know about the alleged YouTube shooter

 RELATED: 1 dead, 4 injured in shooting at YouTube HQ in San Bruno

-Aghdam has a website with a manifesto that targets YouTube ffor demonetizing her videos and cutting her ad revenue.
+Aghdam has a website with a manifesto that targets YouTube for demonetizing her videos and cutting her ad revenue.
 She quotes Hitler and accuses YouTube and I'm not the only one."

 "I'm being discriminated and filtered on YouTube and I'm not the only one," Aghdam said in another video.